kaputnikGo/QTaudio/README.md

 assumed this is due to volume control via amixer is connected to vibrate similar to Android phones that vibrate when volume is reduced past the zero value into vibrate then complete silence.

-needed to get around this spurious error by adding:
+needed to get around this spurious error by adding:<br />
 QTaudio.apparmor { "template": "unconfined", ... }

 =====================